caseycesari/map-gather/README.md

 [REST API](http://help.arcgis.com/en/arcgisserver/10.0/apis/rest/) allow you to query for more than 1,000 features at a time (at least under the default server configuration).
-However, by default, there is no limit on the number of results of a query that returns only the `ObjectIDs` for all of the features in a layer.
+However, by default, there is no limit on the number of results for a query that returns only the `ObjectIDs` for all of the features in a layer.
 Therefore, to scrape the tabular data of a feature layer, *map-gather* first queries for the `ObjectIDs` of all of the